Today I am going to introduce a new concept for Python developers: typeclasses.

 # Argument 1 to "greet" has incompatible type "int"; expected "str"

-Or you can break the @singledispatch
+Or you can break the @singledispatch signature contract:

 @greet.register